MIT-PSFC/POPSIM-Public/README.md

 1) CometMirror (in `popsim/simulators/comet_mirror`)
 2) Torax (POPSIM code that is using torax is in `popsim/simulators/torax`, but `torax` source code is in `submodules/torax`)

+## Scenarios
+The design of scenario configuration is a major open problem.
+The current solution is to put